MrYsLab/python_banyan/docs/example9.md

 Notice that for BP1 and BP2, all fields are specified.
 Since they share a common IP address, their ports have different values.

-For BP3 no topic list was specified and therefore the "Subscribed to topic" for BPI3 shows no topics.
+For BP3, no topic list was specified, and therefore the "Subscribed to topic" for BPI3 shows no topics.

 BP4 specifies multiple subscriber topics and a subscriber port, but no publisher port.
 This is a valid case when the component does not publish any messages.